Remembering Bruce Brown, Whose Search For The Perfect Break Redefined Surfing

 But it did work.
 Shortly after the film hit the big screen on a wide scale, it became a cultural icon, one so recognizable that even its movie poster is now in the collection of New York's Museum of Modern Art.
 Brown was eventually enshrined in surfing's Hall of Fame, and his film was added to the Library of Congress' National Film Registry, which selects works for their cultural and historic importance to the U.S.

-Brown would go on to earn an Oscar nomination for his documentary on motorcycle riders, On a Sunday.
+Brown would go on to earn an Oscar nomination for his documentary on motorcycle riders, On Any Sunday.
 And after a long retirement he even returned in the early '90s to release a sequel to his seminal surfing film.
-That sequel was co-written with his son Dana, who went on to craft documentaries in his own right, such as 2003's Step into Liquid.
+That sequel was co-written with his son Dana, who went on to craft documentaries in his own right, such as 2003's Step Into Liquid.

 Still, it is The Endless Summer that defines the elder Brown's legacy as a filmmaker and an ambassador for the sport he loved.
 And as soon as news of his death surfaced publicly, emotional tributes flowed in from some of the surfing world's living legends — all-time greats such as Kelly Slater and Stephanie Gilmore, neither of whom had even been alive when the movie hit theaters.

-Note: A previous version of this story incorrectly referred to Bruce Brown's documentary On Any Sunday as On a Sunday.